Miniature (illuminated manuscript): Arabic tradition

 Various examples of pages from Arabic illuminated manuscripts.

 Arabic miniatures (Arabic: الْمُنَمْنَمَات الْعَرَبِيَّة, Al-Munamnamāt al-ʿArabīyah) are small paintings on paper, usually book or manuscript illustrations but also sometimes separate artworks that occupy entire pages.
 The earliest example dates from around 690 AD, with a flourishing of the art from between 1000 and 1200 AD in the Abbasid caliphate.
+The origins of Arabic miniature painting have been traced by some scholars to pre-Islamic traditions, particularly Sasanian painting and Manichaean book art.
+Art historian Thomas W. Arnold argued for the survival of Sasanian and Manichaean aesthetic elements in Islamic manuscript painting.
+Zsuzsanna Gulácsi's study of Manichaean illuminated manuscripts documents technical and stylistic features—such as brushwork iconography, and use of color—that have been suggested to influence later Islamic and Persian miniature painting.
+Some researchers (e.g., S. Latifpour) have further argued that certain ornamental and illumination features of early Qur'an manuscripts show affinities with Manichaean book art, although further comparative study and wider scholarly consensus are needed for definitive conclusions.
 The art form went through several stages of evolution while witnessing the fall and rise of several Islamic caliphates.
 Arab miniaturists absorbed Chinese and Persian influences brought by the Mongol destructions, and at last, got totally assimilated and subsequently disappeared due to the Ottoman occupation of the Arab world.
 Nearly all forms of Islamic miniatures (Persian miniatures, Ottoman miniatures and Mughal miniatures) owe their existences to Arabic miniatures, as Arab patrons were the first to demand the production of illuminated manuscripts in the Caliphate, it wasn't until the 14th century that the artistic skill reached the non-Arab regions of the Caliphate.

 Despite the considerable changes in Arabic miniature style and technique, even during their last decades, the early Umayyad Arab influence could still be noticed.
 Arabic miniature artists include Ismail al-Jazari, who illustrated his own Book of Knowledge of Ingenious Mechanical Devices, and the Abbasid artist, Yahya Al-Wasiti, who probably lived in Baghdad in the late Abbasid era (12th to 13th-centuries), was one of the pre-eminent exponents of the Baghdad school.
 In 1236-1237, he is known to have transcribed and illustrated the book, Maqamat (also known as the Assemblies or the Sessions), a series of anecdotes of social satire written by Al-Hariri of Basra.
 The narrative concerns the travels of a middle-aged man as he uses his charm and eloquence to swindle his way across the Arabic world.

 With most surviving Arabic manuscripts in western museums, Arabic miniatures occupy very little space in modern Arab culture.